 The proposal is prepared by the student under the supervision of the committee chairperson and with the guidance of the other committee members.
 The proposal will include a detailed and specific account of the research or scholarly project to be conducted by the student.
-The proposal will contain a review of the appropriate literature, the hypothesis to be tested by the research, the design of the research with justifications for using that design, procedures for analyzing the data with justifications for using these procedures, and a description of the anticipated findings indicating how these or alternative findings are to be interpreted.
+The proposal will contain a review of the appropriate literature, the hypothesis or questions to be tested by the research, the design of the research with justifications for using that design, procedures for analyzing the data with justifications for using these procedures, and a description of the anticipated findings indicating how these or alternative findings are to be interpreted.
 Students are encouraged to consult with their committee early in this process for guidance about length expectations and other details about the content of the proposal document as these details may vary from advisor to advisor.
 Please see Appendix B Format Guidelines for Text in Theses and Dissertations for more details.

 The proposal will be formally reviewed during a thesis/dissertation proposal meeting.
 During this meeting, the thesis/dissertation committee can vote to (a) accept the proposal as presented by the student, (b) accept the proposal contingent upon minor modifications stipulated by the committee without holding another committee meeting, (c) require extensive revisions in the proposal and reschedule another meeting of the committee at which the revised proposal will be presented, or (d) reject the proposal and require the student to prepare a new proposal.
 In such cases, the student may choose a new chairperson, committee, and/or topic.
 All decisions of the committee must be unanimous.
-When a proposal is accepted, the committee chair should notify the Graduate Coordinator in writing (e.g., e-mail).
+When a proposal is accepted, the form GS-Approval of Thesis/Dissertation Research Proposal, which can be found on the Graduate School forms website, should be submitted according to the form's instructions.